MichaelPAN123/Mywebsite/README.md

 ```
 The result is 2.png.
 My idea is to turn the three sections into links to the other three pages, with a few of my works on the Home page.
 The vast majority of problems can be solved through online search, there is no problem can not be solved for now.

+2020/1/10

+I am now trying to make three other pages for my website.
+And trying to add some photos for my home page.